strongloop/strongloop.com2/_posts/2019-08-21-in-the-loop-august-10.md

 ### Explain like I'm 5: Microservices in Node.js

-Liz Parody tells about using Microservices, an architectural approach based on building an application as a collection of small services, in Node.js.
+Liz Parody discusses using Microservices, an architectural approach based on building an application as a collection of small services, in Node.js.

 [READ MORE >>>](https://nodesource.com/blog/microservices-in-nodejs)